negroshaman/ElectricsOnline/README.md

 ## Features

+- Sales tax computation for each states using this chart https://www.taxpolicycenter.org/statistics/state-sales-tax-rates
 - Frontend pages - display Products, Orders, Suppliers for Customers and Visitor.
 - Authentication - a `Visitor` can become a `Customer`
 - Admin Page